 It isn’t expensive to live in the Canary Islands.
 While you might find more tourist-centred areas to be a bit pricier, the overall cost of living is considerably lower than in the UK.

 The cost of living is cheaper in the Canary Islands than in the UK, USA or Northern Europe.
 As you’d expect, rent is considerably cheaper; you can find a good apartment in a city centre for around £500 a month.

 The same goes for buying property.
 The average price per square metre across the main eight islands ranges from £900 (€1,050) to £1,900 (€2,200).
 You’ll find renovation properties for much less than this, and more rural properties will be much cheaper too.

 Importantly, food is much cheaper and is pretty much always good quality.
 While you can do your food shopping in the supermarket, there’s no shortage of weekly food markets for things like meat, fruit and vegetables.
-Food prices are around 28% cheaper than in London.

-One thing that is considerably more expensive in the Canary Islands is internet.
-You could expect to pay £52 (€60) a month for internet, which will obviously be important for staying in contact with friends and family back home.
+One thing that is considerably more expensive in the Canary Islands is the internet.
+You could expect to pay £52 (€60) a month for the internet, which will obviously be important for staying in contact with friends and family back home.

 It’s also worth considering internet speeds in your chosen destination; more populated islands will have better internet connections than smaller, quieter ones.

 Of course, there will be plenty of variation in prices across the Canary Islands.
 Resort islands will usually be more expensive for everything from property to food prices.
 Consider looking up house prices on several islands if you’re not set on a single destination, as the range might surprise you.